Academy Overview

 Participant Expectations & Time Commitment

-• Attend a virtual Pre-Academy Meeting
+• Review a recorded virtual Pre-Academy Meeting upon acceptance

 • Attend a virtual Post-Academy Meeting

-Fall/Spring Expectations
+Course Expectations

-• Mentor university sped pre-service teacher candidate
+• Agree and prepare to mentor university sped pre-service teacher candidates

 Examples of Academy Activities:

-• Create personal and professional profiles & business cards
+• Create personal and professional profiles

 • Create a Candidate Handbook contextualized for your community, school, and classroom